![]() Fahrbach: 12-String harp guitar |

 |

 Much of Napoleon Coste's music was written for 7-string guitar (as was music by his associate Søffren Degen (1816-1885) ).
 Their music can be played on a normal 6-string guitar, but the low bass notes must be transposed up an octave.
-The extra low bass also allows many drop-D pieces to be played without de-tuning, or to occasionally drop the octave of normal D's for added resonance or emphasis.
+The extra low bass also allows many drop-D pieces to be played without de-tuning, or to occasionally drop the octave of normal D's for added resonance or emphasis especially at cadence points.

 ![]() ![]() |